wp-plugins/basic-comment-quicktags/readme.txt

 = My users say they don't see anything on IE8 =

 IE8 cheerfully ignores the rules of jQuery.

 Sometimes it works, sometimes it doesn't.
 I got it to work, and then came back an hour later to no changes and it broke.
 At which point I bashed my head into the wall and went to the gym.
-Between caching and IE8 being inconsistant, I gave up.
+Between caching and IE8 being inconsistent, I gave up.
 If anyone can fix it for everyone better than Trepmal did, you officially win.
 This is as good as I can get it.
-It works like a hero on Firefox, Safari, Chrome and IE9+, so I strongly suggest for consistant Internet behavior, upgrade IE.
+It works like a hero on Firefox, Safari, Chrome and IE9+, so I strongly suggest for decent Internet behavior, upgrade IE.

 == Changelog ==

+= 3.3.1 b =
+* 2014 Nov 11, by Ipstenu
+* Plugin Icons made by MarcTV!

 = 3.3.1 =
 * 2014 Sep 16, by Ipstenu
 * Fixed P2.

 = 3.3 =
 * 2014 Sep 5, by Ipstenu
 * Removed P2 Support. it wasn't working and was causing issues with other themes.
 Sorry.